nispor/nispor/src/lib/conf/README.md

   corresponding bond MTU adjustments, will not be handled by nispor crate.

-* **Overlapping Properties**: Properties that overlap between different interface types, such as bond's `subordinates` property and `BaseInterface`'s `controller` property, are not supported in apply operations.
-To avoid conflicts, nispor will not introduce `subordinates` or `ports` properties for bond, bridge, or other interfaces during apply operations.
+* **Overlapping Properties**: Properties that overlap between different interface types, such as bond's `ports` property and `BaseInterface`'s `controller` property, are not supported in apply operations.
+To avoid conflicts, nispor will not introduce `ports` properties for bond, bridge, or other interfaces during apply operations.

 * **Interface Ordering**: When creating related interfaces (e.g., a VLAN